AmasaDelano/dungeon-land/markdown/06_02_Cleric.md

 You invoke a hungry spirit to possess a recently-dead body and serve you.
 This creates a zombie that follows your orders to the best of its limited abilities.
 Treat the zombie as a character, but with access to only the basic moves.
 It has a +1 modifier for all stats and 1 HP.
 The zombie also gets your choice of 1d4 of these traits:

-- It’s talented.
+- It's talented.
 Give one stat a +2 modifier.
-- It’s durable.
+- It's durable.
 It has +2 HP for each level you have.
 - It has a functioning brain and can complete complex tasks.
 - It does not appear obviously dead, at least for a day or two.